 I offer:

-• Afterglow Circles, small-group spaces to share, reflect, and connect with others who truly understand
+• Afterglow Circles & The Afterglow Collective - small, intimate group spaces to share, reflect, and connect with others who truly understand

-• Sessions in person in Liverpool, in calm, grounding spaces - or online, so support can reach you wherever you are
+• In-person sessions in Liverpool, in calm and grounding spaces - or online, so support can reach you wherever you are

-Alongside Afterglow, I run LoveLossDiscoballs, a greeting card business inspired by life, love, and loss.
-It reminds me every day that life, even after profound loss, can hold beauty, creativity, and connection - and I bring that same belief into every session I offer.
+Alongside Afterglow, I run LoveLossDiscoballs - a greeting card business inspired by life, love, and loss.
+It reminds me every day that even after profound grief, life can hold beauty, creativity, and connection.
+I bring that same belief into every session I offer.

-I would be honoured to walk alongside you on your journey through grief, providing a calm, safe space to feel, reflect, and gently find your own afterglow.
+I would be honoured to walk alongside you - a calm, safe space to feel, reflect, and gently find your own afterglow.

 My Story